Progress Chapter One: In The Beginning: Storylines

 The event included matches that each resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
 Results were predetermined by Progress' creative writers, while storylines were produced on Progress' events airing on the Pivotshare service as VOD events.

 Event

 The event started with the first rounds of the Progress World title inaugural tournament in which El Ligero picked up a victory over Noam Dar.
-Next up, Nathan Cruz defeated Colossus Kennedy in the second first round match.
-Ongoing, Mike Mason outmatched Colt Cabana with help from his ringside valet (now real life ex-wife) Becky James.
-In the fourth match.
-Marty Scurll picked up a victory over Zack Sabre Jr. The semi main event saw Xander Cooper retaining the BWC Scarlo Scholarship Championship, a short-lived independent title in a three-way match against Darrell Allen and Zack Gibson.
-In the main event, Nathan Cruz defeated El Ligero, Marty Scurll and Mike Mason in a four-way match to become the inaugural Progress World Champion.
+Next up, Nathan Cruz defeated Colossus Kennedy in the second first round match of the same tournament.
+Ongoing, Mike Mason outmatched Colt Cabana with help from his ringside valet (now real life ex-wife) Becky James in singles competition.
+In the fourth match, Marty Scurll picked up a victory over Zack Sabre Jr. in another singles competition bout.
+The semi main event saw Xander Cooper retaining the BWC Scarlo Scholarship Championship, a short-lived independent title in a three-way match against Darrell Allen and Zack Gibson.

+In the main event, Nathan Cruz defeated El Ligero, Marty Scurll and Mike Mason in the four-way tournament final match to become the inaugural Progress World Champion.

 Results

-Inaugural champion, Nathan Cruz shown here with the staff representing the title.
+Inaugural champion, Nathan Cruz shown here with the staff representing the title between 2012 and 2014.